mikejonestechno/techtest/readme.md

 Create a new Azure DevOps project using the '+ New Project' button top right of screen.
 Accept the default values for Git version control and Work Item process.

+Go to Pipelines > Environments.

+Create a new environment named 'TechTest-test' (this will be the test environment rather than -prod environment).

+Select the Kubernetes resource, and select your 'aksTechTest' resource created above.

+Create a new namespace called 'test' and click 'Validate and create'.

+This creates an Azure DevOps environment and namespace that can be isolated from the future production cluster.

 Go to project settings `https://dev.azure.com/<myaccount>/<myproject>/_settings/`.

 Select 'Service connections' under the 'Pipelines' heading.